Chart Color Schemes

 Population

-Population growth drivers in Golden Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Golden Point are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population of Golden Point (Ballarat - Vic.) is around 2,267 people.
-This reflects an increase of 50 people since the 2021 Census, which reported a population of 2,217 people.
-The change is inferred from the resident population of 2,223 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,225 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The primary driver for this population growth was overseas migration, contributing approximately 81.0% of overall population gains during recent periods.
+As of Nov 2025, the population of the Golden Point (Ballarat - Vic.) statistical area (Lv2) is estimated at around 2,245 people.
+This reflects an increase since the 2021 Census which reported a population of 2,217 people.
+The change is inferred from AreaSearch's estimation of the resident population at 2,202 following examination of ABS data released in June 2024 and validation of 15 new addresses since the Census date.
+This results in a population density ratio of 1,213 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The primary driver for this population growth was overseas migration contributing approximately 81.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population